UcheEke/PBBingo/README.md

+#Political Buzzword Bingo
-#Bullshit Bingo by Uche Eke
+by Uche Eke

-Basic web implementation of a Bullshit Bingo app to play solo or with friends primarily aimed at the current UK election cycle, but will be modified to contain buzzwords from the US election trail.
+Basic web implementation of a "Bullshit Bingo" app to play solo or with friends primarily aimed at the current UK election cycle, but will be modified to contain buzzwords from the US election trail.